motya770/jenbina/README.md

-Small minimal animal like AGI named Jen.
+Small minimal animal like AGI named Jenbina.

 "What do you mean?"